KSDunne/twenty_one/README.md

 ### Centered mock terminal

 I didn't do too much with the styling in this project, because I didn't want to take away from the fact that this is a python based project.
-The only alterations I made to the style was that; I centered the mock terminal and I hid the vertical scroll bar.
+The only alterations I made to the style was that; I centered the mock terminal, I hid the vertical scroll bar and I gave it a bright pink and black theme.

 ### Flow Charts